yihui/recharts/README.md

 vignette('design', package = 'recharts')
 ```

 See https://github.com/taiyun/recharts for a similar project that we worked on before.
-Without the belssings of **htmlwidgets**, it is much more difficult to maintain that project.
+Without the blessings of **htmlwidgets**, it is much more difficult to maintain that project.
 I hope this one can grow into a truly nice and exciting package.